baumanab/Udacity_MachineLearningEngineer_ND/projects/smartcab/smartcab/q_learn.md

 would you describe an optimal policy for this problem?_

 I do think my agent comes close to reaching the destination in the minimal possible time without incurring penalties.
-The final policy for the base case (alphap1_gammap9_epsp1) shows that only actions that follow driving rules are high quality whereas those that don't are low quality.
+The final policy shows that only actions that follow driving rules are high quality whereas those that don't are low quality.
 One thing that I find suboptimal is that right turns are highly incentivized.
 The end result is that the agent tends to drive around in circles.
 This may play out well in the grid world but in the real world it would be odd at best and at worst it would waste gas and potentially time, as traffic conditions and delays from making a circle are not as predictable as the grid world (gridworld is more deterministic).
-Another consideration is that the agent was only able to explore __ (state, action) pairs out of ___ (state, action), or %.
-Note only is this not a very comprehensive set of experience, we don't know how many times each state was experienced.
+Another consideration is that the agent was only able to explore a small fraction of the (state, action) space .
+Note only is this not a very comprehensive set of experience,s we don't know how many times each state was experienced.
 It may take several visits to a state to learn the optimal action for that state.
-This situation will result in an agent that encouteres new situations frequently, without the experience to make the optimal choice of action for that state.
+This situation will result in an agent that encouters new situations frequently, without the experience to make the optimal choice of action for that state.

 I would describe an optimal policy as one in which the destination is reached in